 Kevin Strumpler, P.G. is a Project Geologist and manages Environmental Services in the Columbus branch office.
 Kevin graduated from Columbus State University in 1996 with a Bachelor of Science degree in Geology.
 Kevin is a member of the Geological Society of America (GSA), the National Ground Water Association (NGWA), the Georgia Geological Society (GGS), the Alabama Geological Society (AGS), and the American Institute of Professional Geologists (AIPG).
 Kevin has over 14 years of experience in the environmental field, providing project management and environmental/geotechnical consulting services.
 His experience has included Phase I/II Environmental Site Assessments (including Georgia Environmental Policy Act (GEPA) and Department of Community Affairs (DCA) ESAs); Underground Storage Tank Closures and Corrective Action Investigations in Georgia and Alabama; geotechnical investigations; soil and groundwater sampling and remediation; deep foundation installation monitoring; emergency spill response; and consulting for Solid Waste Landfills.
 Kevin is a registered Professional Geologist in Georgia, Alabama, and Florida.

-Bianca Blackmon, E.I. is a Staff Engineer for the Columbus office.
+Bianca Wilson, E.I. is a Staff Engineer for the Columbus office.
 Bianca received a Bachelor's Degree in Civil Engineering from Auburn University in 2016.
-She earlier graduate Magna cum Laude from Wallace Community College with an Associate in Science degree.
+She earlier graduated Magna cum Laude from Wallace Community College with an Associate in Science degree.
 Bianca is experienced in geotechnical evaluations and design for both shallow and deep foundations systems, site development, and site specific seismic evaluations including shear wave velocity testing.
 She is also experienced in project management, construction quality control, construction quality assurance, and Phase I Environmental Site Assessments.
 Bianca is a member of Greater Columbus Georgia Young Professionals.